jbowdre/virtuallypotato/content/posts/snikket-private-xmpp-chat-on-oracle-cloud-free-tier/index.md

 [^7]: The ultimate in privacy?
 [^8]: Too soon?
 Yep.
 Still too soon.

-### Join me?
-Speaking of which, here's that invite link in case anyone wants to check out Snikket from the client side of things (and/or just talk to me about *stuff*[^9]):

-{{% notice info "Link removed" %}}
-The invite link has since expired so there's no point sharing it here.
-If you'd like an account on my server, feel free to hit me up via one of the various options under the **Connect** menu up top and I'll send you a personal invite.
-Or if you'd like a personal Snikket server but don't want to build and manage it on your own, check out **[Snikket Hosting](https://snikket.org/hosting/)**.
-{{% /notice %}}

-If you've already got a Snikket and/or XMPP account, hit me up from your own server:

-{{< cloakemail address="john@chat.vpota.to" protocol="xmpp">}}

-[^9]: I'm also open to discussing *things*.

 ### Advanced configuration
 Okay, so that covers everything that's needed for a standard Snikket installation in OCI.
 The firewall configuration in particular would have been much simpler in GCP (where I could have used `ufw`) but I still think it's overall pretty straight forward.
 But what about my case where I wanted to put Snikket on the same server as my Matrix instance?
 Or the steps I needed to move Snikket from the GCP server onto the OCI server?